Reemoth10/SimplyCook/README.md

 # Note:
-the "See More" buttton doesn't work,This is my first Flutter Project therefore this application will be updated within it's full potential later on in the future.
+the "See More" buttton doesn't work, This is my first Flutter Project therefore this application will be updated within it's full potential later on in the future.